-Using the 2020 US Census data included with Maptitude, we can run a buffer analysis which indicates that the estimated population within a 5-mile radius for all Albertsons locations is 121,124,719 (or 36.8% of the total U.S. mainland population), for all Kroger locations is 139,063,238 (or 42.2% of the total U.S. mainland population), and for both Albertsons and Kroger locations is 184,238,217 (or 56.0% of the total U.S. mainland population).
+In addition to the region-specific impacts of Albertsons and Kroger merger, we can use distance radius and drive-time ring analyses to estimate the overall impact of the merger.
+Using the 2020 US Census data, we estimate that the population within a 5-mile radius for all Albertsons locations is 121,124,719 (or 36.8% of the total U.S. mainland population), for all Kroger locations is 139,063,238 (or 42.2% of the total U.S. mainland population), and for both Albertsons and Kroger locations is 184,238,217 (or 56.0% of the total U.S. mainland population).

 Similarly, we can run a drive-time analysis to estimate the population in a 15-minute drive-time radius for Albertsons and Kroger locations.
-We find that the estimated population in a 15-minute radius for all Albertsons locations is 124,552,286 (or 37.8% of the total U.S. mainland population), for all Kroger locations is 146,835,469 (or 44.6% of the total U.S. mainland population), and for both Albertsons and Kroger locations is 192,249,913 (or 58.4% of the total U.S. mainland population).
+We find that the estimated population in a 15-minute drive-time area for all Albertsons locations is 124,552,286 (or 37.8% of the total U.S. mainland population), for all Kroger locations is 146,835,469 (or 44.6% of the total U.S. mainland population), and for both Albertsons and Kroger locations is 192,249,913 (or 58.4% of the total U.S. mainland population).